Paolo309/XOHW-23-Versal-Registration/README.md

 The parameters of the transformation can be customized inside the host code, hence any modification requires to compile it again.

 ### Step 4 - Build
-**Optional**: this project already contains a XCLBIN, you can jump the next step.

 To build the project, run:
 ```shell
 make build_and_pack NAME=<build_name> TARTGET=<hw|hw_emu>